OpenMS/pyopenms-docs/docs/source/user_guide/glossary.rst

     TOF
     time-of-flight
         Time-of-flight (TOF) is the time taken by an object, particle or wave (be it acoustic, electromagnetic, e.t.c) to travel a distance through a medium.
-        TOF analyzers can obtain good, but not ultra-high resolution, such as :term:`orbitrap`s.
+        TOF analyzers can obtain good, but not ultra-high resolution, such as an :term:`orbitrap`.

     quadrupole
         A mass filter allowing one mass channel at a time to reach the detector as the mass range is scanned.
 A low resolution MS analyzer.